huzaifa786313/Otago-Polytechnic/Special-Topic/Lab3.md

 network 192.168.1.0 network 0.0.0.3 area 0
 ```

-Because ansible is agentless and uses SSH to deploy playbooks, you will need to configure and enable SSH onto your GNS3 Routers, a basic configuration has been provided
+Because Ansible is agentless and uses SSH to deploy playbooks, you will need to configure and enable SSH onto your GNS3 Routers, a basic configuration has been provided

 ```
 end